Cillers-com/bluetext/polytope/intro.md

 ## Correct type for args
 Make sure that modules get the correct type of parameters.
 When a module expects an int but gets a str, it will fail.
 Error example: Must be an integer (got "8079").
 Polytope values and secrets are always of type str.

 ## Hostnames
-The hostnames that web apps need, must be based on Polytope values, so they can be dynamically set to different values in deployment different environments.
+Hostnames must be Polytope values because they can vary depending on deployment environment.

+If a module A's hostname is `localhost`, a module running in Polytope

 The Polytope service hostnames that are accessible internally within a template are not available to a web browser or any other software running outside of Polytope.